ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 .. sectionauthor:: Eugen Wintersberger <eugen.wintersberger@desy.de>

-This chapter will provide you with a short introduction in to HDF5 and its unerlying concepts as well as *h5cpp*'s approach how to map these concepts onto C++ classes.
+This chapter will provide you with a short introduction in to HDF5 and its unerlying concepts as well as *h5cpp*'s approach of how to map these concepts onto C++ classes.

 *h5cpp* namespaces